ragingsilverback/ProductHub/README.md

 # SuperK
-Full Stack App Solution for a Supermarket Chain
+Full Stack App Solution for a Supermarket Chain leveraging Elasticsearch with Flutter Frontend and FastAPI Backend.

 # **Project Documentation**